 Of course, if this sound like a bit too much work I have another bonus life hack.
 Most RV parks have great washing facilities, so when we need to wash our clothes we often find a nice RV park.
 This way, instead of sitting around a laundry mat, we can swim in the pool and hang out in camp while we wash our clothes.

 Most RV’s have refrigerators, and these days many have larger and nicer stainless appliances then many homes.
-Still, it can often be a good idea to bring a cooler to throw a few cnew beers in, or even pack a lunch for the day.
+Still, it can often be a good idea to bring a cooler to throw a few beers in, or even pack a lunch for the day.
 Nobody likes to open the cooler and find lunch floating around in a sea of mucky cooler water.
 That’s why we alway grab a few jugs of drinking water and freeze them.
 The solid block of ice will last longer then the small ice cubes you buy at the store, there won’t be any gross cooler water making your sandwich soggy.
-Another added treat is that you can drink the ice-cnew water as it melts!
+Another added treat is that you can drink the ice-cold water as it melts!

 I remember our first night in Oregon Pipes National Monument.
 This campground is about as far south as you can go in Arizona, and sits just a few miles north of the Mexican border.
 We arrived after dark and were awe-struck by the beauty of the dark desert night as soon as we stepped out of truck.
 The stars were vivid, and the quiet of the desert night was enveloping us.
 It was just to inspiring to go to sleep we decided to take a walk through the campground and enjoy the cool desert air.
 As we passed the first car I noticed that the hood was open.
 Odd I thought, but probably just a mistake.
 Then I passed the next car and its hood was open too!
 We continued our walk and found that every car and RV in the camp ground had the hood cracked.
-After asking around the next day we learned that this was a trick for preventing pack rats from eating the wiring of you vehicle.
+After asking around the next day we learned that this was a trick for preventing pack rats from eating the wiring of your vehicle.

 Now don’t get scared, these are not big gross scary city rats, these are fluffy cute little guys that live in the desert.
-At least they look cute until they eat the wiring of you car!
+At least they look cute until they eat the wiring of your car!
 Leaving the hood open a crack while camping in the desert can help prevent them for setting up shop in your engine and chomping down on your electrical system.
 For bonus points you can take a bit of Irish Springs bar soap and put chunks of it around the engine compartment.
 The smell of Irish Springs works great to deter the little critters from moving in, and worked great for us after I found little foot prints on my engine.
-Some folks with large RV’s will also run small stands of LED lights under the vehicle at night for even greater protection.
+Some folks with large RVs will also run small stands of LED lights under the vehicle at night for even greater protection.